yagupta/yagupta.github.io/_posts/2017-06-10-cleaning-git-repos.markdown

 categories: git, github, clean, nuke, hello
 ---

-## Wash & Clean your Git repo & Github
+## Wash & clean your git & github repos

 We're going to kick this blog off with a litle post on Git.
 I hope to write about different topics and I hope to write at least once a month.
 Time will tell if I can keep that up.